School bus: Video surveillance

 Since the 1990s, video cameras have become common equipment installed inside school buses.
 As recording technology has transitioned from VHS to digital cameras, school buses have adopted multiple-camera systems, providing surveillance from multiple vantage points.

 While primarily used to monitor and record passenger behavior, video cameras have also been used in the investigation of accidents involving school buses.
 On March 28, 2000, a Murray County, Georgia, school bus was hit by a CSX freight train at an unsignaled railroad crossing; three children were killed.
 The bus driver claimed to have stopped and looked for approaching trains before proceeding across the tracks, as is required by law, but the onboard camera recorded that the bus had in fact not stopped and had the AM/FM radio playing.

 In the 2010s, exterior-mounted cameras synchronized with the stop arms have come into use.
 The cameras photograph vehicles that illegally pass the bus when its stop arm and warning lights are in use (a moving violation).

 Restraint systems

 In contrast to cars and other light-duty passenger vehicles, school buses are not typically equipped with active restraint systems, such as seat belts; whether seat belts should be a requirement has been a topic of controversy.
 Since the 1970s, school buses have used the concept of compartmentalization as a passive restraint system.
 During the late 2000s and 2010s, seatbelt design transitioned, with 3-point restraints replacing lap belts.

 As of 2015, seatbelts are a requirement in at least five states: California, Florida, New Jersey, New York, and Texas; Canada does not require their installation (at the provincial level).
 Of the states that equip buses with two-point lap seat belts (Florida, Louisiana, New Jersey and New York), only New Jersey requires seat belt usage by riders.
-In other states, it is up to the district or operator whether to require riders to use them or not.
+In other states, it is up to the district or operator whether to require passengers to use them or not.